bernatesquirol/tfm-docs/bayesian.md

 # Bayesian model

-In this section we'll try a different approach to measure the impact of the Spanish confinement in twitter user activity.
+In this section we will try a different approach to measure the impact of the Spanish confinement in twitter user activity.
 The data that we have consists of 17.000 timelines of Twitter users.
 A timeline is the collection of the most recent tweets published by a user.
 Our goal is to simplify the activity data of the user so we can measure the most important changes in all users behaviour and the impact of confinement and COVID19 in Twitter.
 We aggregate our data by days.

 ## Prior

-In order to measure the impact of the Spanish confinement in Twitter, we will analyse multiple users timelines and we'll fit a *Bayesian switchpoint* model for each timeline.
+In order to measure the impact of the Spanish confinement in Twitter, we will analyse multiple users timelines and we will fit a *Bayesian switchpoint* model for each timeline.
 This is a very basic model that assumes that there is one day ($\tau$) the user changes its behaviour, either increasing the frequency of tweet or decreasing it.
 The fact that we have just one switchpoint will be great for our analysis, as we have a huge collection of timelines, and we want to extract a *minimalist* model.

-We'll call $T_{i}$ to the expected number tweets for the day $i$ created by a given user.
-Although there is evidence that under certain circumstances human interaction follows a non-Poisson process ($\text{Pareto}$, $\text{Weibull}$, $\text{Log-Normal}$), there is a wide range of social interaction models that assume that the communications among individuals are randomly distributed in time, and thus Poissonian. [[1]](./#ref1)
+We will call $T_{i}$ to the expected number tweets for the day $i$ created by a given user.
+Although there is evidence that under certain circumstances human interaction follows a non-Poisson process ($\text{Pareto}$, $\text{Weibull}$, $\text{Log-Normal}$), there is a wide range of social interaction models that assume that communications among individuals are randomly distributed in time, and thus Poissonian. [[1]](./#ref1)

 Here $T_i$ will be modelled following a $\text{Poisson}$ distribution and at day $\tau$ the parameter of the distribution will change from $\lambda_1$ to $\lambda_2$.
 The $\text{Poisson}$ distribution is defined as:
 $$